OrlanC/cp_enrichment/README.md

 -:package: clusterProfiler package installed in R

--:egg: from genome functional annotation outputs with eggnog, to generate an input file, must tab-separated and header (column names), see example:
+-:egg: To generate an input file from genome functional annotation outputs with eggnog.
+This input file must tab-separated and header (column names), see example:

 Example of input file 1: